osamasayed585/Verify-Swift/README.md

 This is a composable OTP
-## To get a Git project into your build:

 ## Step 1.
 Add the Verif-Swift library to your build file
 Add it to your root build.gradle at the end of repositories: